Xinverse/Blood-on-the-Clocktower-Storyteller-Discord-Bot/README.md

 Rename `notify.csv.example` to `notify.csv` and `ignore.csv.example` to `ignore.csv`.

-Rename `emojis.json.example` to `emojis.json` and change the values as appropriate.

 Run `pip install -r requirements.txt` to install the required dependencies.

 Finally, run the `main.py` file to start the bot.